saltysystems/overworld/doc/demo.md

 For RPCs, we know we have one type function that a client might call:
 `chat_msg`.
 Let's say that `chat_msg` will include, obviously, the message.
-Let's also spice it up a bit and say that we'll include a hexadecimal color code for our chat message.

 Notice that the function signature is a bit different for `handle_rpc` - we must additionally include the message type.
 This will be especially important